wllmwu/course-grapher/README.md

 ### Running the web scraper

-With the virtual environment activated, run this command:
+With the virtual environment activated, run this Python script in `scraping`:

 ```
 python scrape.py